Descendent of Arab musical legend brings nostalgia to Lebanese festival

 Asmahan captivated audiences at a moment when European colonialism had replaced the Ottoman Empire, and cultural icons reached the masses via the new media of cinema and radio, tapping into a surging spirit of Arab nationalism.

-Nearly a century later, her great-granddaughter Yasmina Jumblatt took to the stage on Thursday to sing at the Beiteddine festival in an Ottoman-era palace in Lebanon’s Chouf mountains, accompanying the music of French-Lebanese composer Gabriel Yared.
+Nearly a century later, her great-granddaughter Yasmina Joumblatt took to the stage on Thursday to sing at the Beiteddine festival in an Ottoman-era palace in Lebanon’s Chouf mountains, accompanying the music of French-Lebanese composer Gabriel Yared.

 “I was a great admirer of her as a woman.
 I discovered her art later in life.
-What we tried to do is honor her and revisit her work while living abroad,” said Jumblatt.
+What we tried to do is honour her and revisit her work while living abroad,” said Joumblatt.

 She sang two Asmahan songs arranged by Yared, as well as other pieces.
 “It’s (a process of) rebuilding the songs.
 I treated this as if I was treating great music,” said Yared, who won an Oscar for writing the music to The English Patient and has also scored many other films.

-Bats flitted across the starry sky and colored lights illuminated the ornate stonework of the triple-arched palace gate and the long arcade running to one side of the stage.
+Bats flitted across the starry sky and coloured lights illuminated the ornate stonework of the triple-arched palace gate and the long arcade running to one side of the stage.

 To the left, a constellation of distant lights showed where roads and villages tumbled down the long valley towards the Mediterranean, and behind the audience, a stone village crept between parasol pines up the hillside.